Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 A blog that is tightly focused around a few main topics, or even just one main topic, will be much more appealing to visitors who are interested in that topic.

-Having a tight focus on a few main topic is also great for SEO.
+Having a tight focus on a few main topics is also great for SEO.

 This approach makes it easy for Google to know what your blog is about, and you’re likely to rank higher for relevant searches.